-At this stage, it was necessary to consider a practical problem associated with expression of proteins in EC directly from the genomic DNA of MG.
-In MG, one of the codons for tryptophan is UGA (49).
+At this stage, it was necessary to consider a practical problem associated with expression of proteins in Escherichia coli (EC) directly from the genomic DNA of MG.
+In MG, one of the codons for tryptophan is UGA (40).
 In most other organisms, including EC, UGA is a translational stop codon.
 Therefore, MG proteins containing this codon would be prematurely terminated when expressed in EC or other hosts.
-To circumvent this problem, we identified homologs of the MG genes of interest in EC or BS and cloned and expressed them from the genomic DNA of these organisms.
+To circumvent this problem, we identified homologs of the MG genes of interest in EC, or Bacillus subtilis (BS) and cloned and express them from the genomic DNA of these organisms.

 Homologs in EC were the first choice because this is the most commonly used organism for cloning and expression of proteins.
-If homologs were not present in EC, we searched for homologs in BS, the paradigm gram-positive bacterium.
-Finally, we divided the target genes into four groups according to their phylogenetic occurrence (Fig. 1): group I consisting of six EC homologs; group II consisting of four (five) BS homologs; group III consisting of three MG proteins; and group IV consisting of the remaining 12 proteins which had no homologs in EC or BS.
-[The BS homolog of MG448 was cloned first and all the colonies that were sequenced had a consistent threonine to proline change at position 20 with respect to the published sequence (39).
+If homologs were not present in EC, we searched for homologs in BS, the paradigm gram positive bacterium.
+Finally, we divided the target genes into four groups according to their phylogenetic occurrence (Figure 1): Group I consisting of six EC homologs, Group II consisting of four (five) BS homologs, and Group III consisting of three MG proteins and Group IV consisting of the remaining 12 proteins which had no homologs in EC or BS.
+(The BS homolog of MG448 was cloned first and all the colonies that were sequenced had a consistent threonine to proline change at position 20 with respect to the published sequence (41).
 Proline is a helix breaker and could have a deleterious effect on the structure of proteins and therefore we cloned the EC variant also.
-Therefore, the numbers in parentheses indicate the one extra protein that was cloned in both EC and BS.
-From now on, the total number of targets includes this extra protein.]
+Therefore, the numbers in the parenthesis indicates the one extra protein that was cloned in both EC and BS.
+From now on, the total number of targets includes this extra protein).
 We were able to clone the three group III MG proteins directly from MG genomic DNA although they had no homologs in EC or BS because they either contained no tryptophan or only had tryptophans with the commonly used UGG codon.
-The twelve group IV MG proteins had the alternate UGA Trp codon and were left out of this analysis because 13 (14) of the 25 full-length target proteins should provide a good representative sample.
+The twelve Group IV MG proteins had the alternate UGA Trp codon and were left out of this analysis because 13(14) of the 25 full-length target proteins should provide a good representative sampling.
 The targets include proteins that are highly conserved amongst many organisms and proteins unique to mycoplasma.
 Interestingly, many of these proteins are included both in the proposed minimal gene set as well as the experimental set of essential genes as shown in Table 1.
 The selected target proteins are denoted by the MG ORF number followed by the organism from which the corresponding homolog of MG was cloned.
 The proteins cloned directly using MG genomic DNA are denoted as MG followed by the ORF number.